octotheo/SOC/_motions/2024-general-election-manifesto-–-clarity-on-climate.md

 9. Correction to basis of figures being carbon dioxide equivalent, not carbon.

-SOC Note: this section of the motion, if passed, would mean that section 3 of motion C04 would fall away, since it asks for the same thing.
+<p class="alert d-inline-block alert-primary"><strong>SOC Note: </strong> This section of the motion, if passed, would mean that section 3 of motion C04 would fall away, since it asks for the same thing.</p>

 GEM2024 page 21, section “Carbon Tax”, second paragraph, after “*£120 per tonne”* add “*of carbon dioxide equivalent”* and after “*£500 per tonne”* delete “*of carbon”* so that it reads: